jaydenwhite-us/logs/benn/data_engineer.md

 Data Engineer, Independent Contractor

 - Remote support to Bennington College.
 Phase out role.
-- Salvaged 10 years of energy and utility data.
+- Salvaged 10 years of utilities data from bad csv's.
+Used NodeJS and subject matter expert input to do so.